hashicorp/terraform/website/source/docs/providers/azurerm/index.html.markdown

 page_title: "Provider: Azure Resource Manager"
 sidebar_current: "docs-azurerm-index"
 description: |-
   The Azure Resource Manager provider is used to interact with the many resources supported by Azure, via the ARM API.
-This supercedes the Azure provider, which interacts with Azure using the Service Management API.
+This supersedes the Azure provider, which interacts with Azure using the Service Management API.
 The provider needs to be configured with a credentials file, or credentials needed to generate OAuth tokens for the ARM API.
 ---

 # Microsoft Azure Provider